gitlabhq/gitlabhq/doc/user/project/protected_branches.md

 See the [Changelog](#changelog) section for changes over time.

 >
->Added benefits for GitLab Enterprise Edition:
+>Additional functionality for GitLab Enterprise Edition:
 >
 >- Restrict push and merge access to [certain users][ee-restrict]